 Shallow combat is easier to overlook with good enemy variety, and while certainly there were a large number of different looking enemies, there was little besides their health bars that marked them as altering game-play.
-All the regular enemies shared the same main attacks: the same basic punches and kick as Tim Burr, and there were only two or three different “special attacks.”
+The majority of enemies shared the same main attacks: the same basic punches and kicks as Tim Burr.
+There were only two or three different “special attacks,” which were shared among the dozen or so enemy variations.
 The end boss for most levels is a large bear, with an area attack after being knocked down, and basic punches besides.

 As you finish a level, or die, the experience you have accumulated levels you up, and you have the choice of incrementally improving your speed, power (damage done by basic attacks), special (damage done by special attacks) or health.